What is Israel’s Iron Dome and how does it work?

 The Palestinian militant group Hamas, the group that rules Gaza, led the deadly, multi-front attack that left at least 200 people dead.

-Israel has touted the success of its Iron Dome air defense system, but it’s not yet clear how effective the system was in today’s attack given the number of rockets launched into Israel.
+Israel has touted the success of its Iron Dome air defense system, but it’s not yet clear how effective the system was in Saturday’s attack given the number of rockets launched into Israel.

 What is the Iron Dome?